AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 :bulb: **Tip:** The `.puml` files used to create diagrams in this document `docs/diagrams` folder.
 Refer to the [_PlantUML Tutorial_ at se-edu/guides](https://se-education.org/guides/tutorials/plantUml.html) to learn how to create and edit diagrams.
 </div>

-<div markdown="span" class="alert alert-info">:information_source: **Note:** For all sequence diagrams, note that the lifeline for objects should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline continues till the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** For all sequence diagrams, note that the lifeline for objects should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline continues until the end of the diagram.
 </div>

 ### Architecture